 Heavy Dairy Cream

 Coconut Cream: Such a versatile food!
-Allow a can of full fat coconut milk to settle (about 1/2 hour).
+Allow a can of full fat coconut milk to settle in the refrigerator (about 1 hour).
 The coconut cream will rise to the top and can easily be skimmed off.
 It should be very thick and spoonable, not liquid at all.
 To substitute cream in recipes, use equal parts coconut cream for the dairy cream.
 This work particularly well in sauces for seafood and poultry.
 You can buy coconut cream, but it still needs to chill and settle and sometimes yields less cream than good quality coconut milk.
 See my Guide to Coconut Milk for clarity.

-Low Fat Soy Cream Alternative: Blend Silken Tofu until smooth.
+Low Fat Soy Cream Alternative: Blend silken tofu until smooth.
 This works as an excellent cream substitute when a thickener is needed in sauces and soups.
-Choose medium firm or firm varieties for a thicker “cream”.
+Choose firm or extra-firm firm varieties for a thicker “cream”.
 Pureed tofu can be substituted for heavy cream using a 1:1 ratio and is a much healthier, lower fat option.
 But it will not whip.

 Milk + Oil Heavy Cream Equivalent: Blend 2/3 cup of soy or rice milk with 1/3 cup melted dairy free margarine or oil (we like extra light olive oil for cooking).
 This will equal 1 cup of heavy cream for your recipes, but it will not whip.